Strategy

 Reporters are more likely to quote sources they know.
 Use tools to identify and connect with journalists before you need them.

-Prepare templates and frameworks
+Prepare Templates and Frameworks

 Have email templates, blog post structures, and data visualization tools ready.
 When news breaks, you can focus on content, not formatting.